+One of the deadliest diseases responsible for about 9.5 million lakh deaths in 2018, according to WHO, is cancer.
+Cancer is a term used to describe a large group of diseases that are characterized by cellular malfunction.
 Cancer is the deregulation of cell growth.
-In medical terms, cancer is known as malignant neoplasm; a broad group of diseases involving unregulated cell growth, thus unregulated cell growth forms "tumour".
-Cancer can start anywhere in any human body which is made up of a trillion cells.
+In medical terms, cancer is known as malignant neoplasm; a broad group of diseases involving unregulated cell growth, and the unregulated cell growth forms a "tumour."
+Cancer can start anywhere in the human body which is made up of a trillion cells.

-When cells become old or damaged they die and new cells take their place but when cancer develops, this orderly process breaks down.
-Old and damaged cells survive when they should die and new cells form when they are not needed these extra cells can divide without stopping and may form tumours.
+When cells become old or damaged they die and new cells take their place.
+But when cancer develops, this orderly process breaks down.
+Old and damaged cells survive when they should die and new cells form when they are not needed.
+These extra cells can divide without stopping and may form tumours.

 There are more than a hundred types of cancer.
 They are usually named for the organs or tissue where the cancer forms.
-Here are some categories of Cancer.
+Here are some categories of cancer.

-Formed by epithelial cells, cells that cover the inside and outside surface of the body.
+It is formed by epithelial cells, cells that cover the inside and outside surface of the body.
 Carcinoma in different epithelial cells has different names.

 The earlier stage of diagnosis in cancer provides the best chance for cure.
-Doctors may use one or more approaches to diagnose cancer.
+Doctors may use one or more following approaches to diagnose cancer.

 Magnetic resonance imaging